hhuynh15/hhuynh15.github.io/_posts/2022-03-21-rust-server-in-docker-on-aws.md

 end script
 ```

-Note that this particular startup script uses the --rmflag, which will destroy the container once it's stopped.
+Note that this particular startup script uses the `--rmflag`, which will destroy the container once it's stopped.
 This allows for clean starting/stopping of the server, as the container name will always be available this way.
 We're also forcibly destroying the container both when stopping and starting the server, just in case anything goes wrong.

-The log file exists at /var/log/upstart/rust-server.log, and you should check it for errors if the server doesn't seem to be starting.
-This is usually just a naming conflict, which can be resolved by destroying the container using docker rm -f rust-server and restarting.
+The log file exists at `/var/log/upstart/rust-server.log`, and you should check it for errors if the server doesn't seem to be starting.
+This is usually just a naming conflict, which can be resolved by destroying the container using `docker rm -f rust-server` and restarting.

 You should now be able to start and stop the server, as well as check the status of it, by running any of the following commands: